In this section:

 - Creating method breakpoints using the Breakpoints dialog

 - Deleting method breakpoints

 Method breakpoints let you follow the program flow at the method level.

-- Creating method breakpoints using the editor
+Creating method breakpoints in the editor

 - Place the caret inside a method, where you want to toggle a method breakpoint.

 A balloon appears, informing about the possible slow down of the debugging process:

 breakpoint appears at the method declaration.